start stop circut

 The remote start-stop control circuit adds convenience and flexibility to motor control applications, especially when the motor is located in a hard-to-reach or hazardous area.
 It eliminates the need for direct physical interaction with the motor and provides the user with the ability to control the motor remotely.

-The Question of start-stop circuits
+The Question of start-stop circuits.

 The primary purpose of a Start-Stop circuit is to provide a user-friendly and efficient method to control motor-driven devices.
 It allows users to initiate motor action when necessary and stop it quickly in emergency situations or during maintenance tasks.